Pound Cake

 adding part of the egg mixture

-Mix on low speed until incorporated.
-Increase the speed to medium and mix for 2 minutes.
-Repeat with the remaining egg mixture in two more additions, mixing on low speed to incorporate each addition before increasing to medium and beating for 2 minutes each time.
-Scrape down the bowl as needed.
-The batter may look slightly curdled; that’s okay.
+Mix on low to incorporate, then on medium for 2 minutes.
+Add the remaining egg mixture in two additions, mixing on low and then medium for 2 minutes each.
+Scrape the bowl as needed.

 pound cake batter in mixing bowl